asweigart/pyscreeze/README.md

 On a 1920 x 1080 screen, the locate function calls take about 1 or 2 seconds.
 This may be too slow for action video games, but works for most purposes and applications.

+If speed is important, install the optional opencv library (`pip install cv2`).
+The `locateAll` computation will use it if available, and take less than 1 millisecond to find all matches in a full-screen search.
+(This does not include the time required to capture a screenshot.)

 There are several "locate" functions.
 They all start looking at the top-left corner of the screen (or image) and look to the left and then down.
 The arguments can either be a

 - `locateOnScreen(image, grayscale=False)` - Returns (left, top, width, height) coordinate of first found instance of the `image` on the screen.
 Returns None if not found on the screen.